TheRobBrennan/explore-react-native-with-expo/README.md

 # Install dependencies so we can run this project on the web
 % npx expo install react-dom react-native-web @expo/webpack-config

+# Run your Expo project on mobile and web
+% npx expo start
 ```